Nebula-ecosystem/Cadentis/README.md

   No hidden threads; ordering and progression are explicit and testable.

 - 🧩 **Sync First, Async Ready**
-  Start with synchronous tasks; evolve toward async executors or reactors as needed.
+  Start with synchronous tasks; evolve toward async executors as needed.

 - 🌐 **No-Std (Planned)**
   A `no-std` mode is on the roadmap for constrained targets; feature flag is stubbed today.